dramdass/impact-framework/README.md

 # impact-framework
-An opinionated framework for designing and evaluating impactful demos
+MPACT - An opinionated framework for structuring impactful demos.

 ## Background